Bhattacharya-Lab/ORIGAMI/README.md

 ## ORIGAMI: Orientation-Aware Graph Neural Network for Assessing Multimeric Interfaces of Protein Complex Structures

-by Xinyu Wang and Debswapna Bhattacharyya
+by Xinyu Wang and Debswapna Bhattacharya

 published in [Journal of Chemical Information and Modeling](https://doi.org/10.1021/acs.jcim.6c00988)